 The Association Achieves the Highest Levels of Recognition for Health, Wellness, and Sustainability

-WASHINGTON, June 12, 2017 /PRNewswire-USNewswire/ — The American Society of Interior Designers (ASID) headquarters office is the first space in the world to achieve both Platinum Level Certification for the WELL Building Standard™ (WELL™) under WELL v1 and Leadership in Energy and Environmental Design (LEED), under the LEED ID+C rating system – the highest recognition awarded by the U.S. Green Building Council (USGBC) and the International WELL Building Institute™ (IWBI™).
-The office space, designed by Perkins+Will, incorporates the most innovative health and wellness design features, and has sustainability as a central philosophy.
+WASHINGTON, June 12, 2017 /PRNewswire-USNewswire/ — The American Society of Interior Designers (ASID) headquarters office is the first space in the world to achieve both Platinum Level Certification for the WELL Building Standard™ (WELL™).
+That’s under WELL v1 and Leadership in Energy and Environmental Design (LEED).
+That’s under the LEED ID+C rating system.
+It’s the highest recognition awarded by the U.S. Green Building Council (USGBC) and the International WELL Building Institute™ (IWBI™).
+The office space is designed by Perkins+Will.
+For it incorporates the most innovative health and wellness design features.
+It also has sustainability as a central philosophy.

 Additionally, research by Cornell University found that employee satisfaction on the environmental quality of the office increased significantly, as did overall job satisfaction, perceived support by the organization, and perceived organizational productivity.

 Source: The American Society of Interior Designers (ASID)